Generic name: iloperidone (EYE loe PER i done)

 You should not use iloperidone if you are allergic to it.

-Iloperidone may increase the risk of death in older adults with dementia-related conditions and is not approved for this use.
+Iloperidone may increase the risk of death in older adults with dementia-related psychosis and is not approved for this use.

 Tell your doctor if you have ever had: